Skip to main content

 "Invalid or expired session" errors:

-• Check JWT_SECRET hasn't changed
+• Check JWT_SECRET hasn't changed between restarts

 • Verify SESSION_INACTIVITY_TIMEOUT_MINUTES isn't too low